leandrofvmachado/rest-assured-google-books/README.md

 # Rest Assured API tests

-Suite of API tests using Rest Assured in Java.
+Suite of API tests using Rest Assured in Java using the Google Books API.
 Features developed:

 + Get Book by ISBN
 + Get Books by Author